How IT & Open Source Software can provide the perfect patient experience

 - The management of these devices has been traditionally very costly, with continual large and costly upgrade cycles.

 - The requirement to buy costly and proprietary products to manage a closed operating system.

 The NHS will shortly face a further costly hurdle with the demise of the NHS Microsoft EWA (Enterprise Wide Agreement), where all operating systems up to and including Windows 7 are included in a nationally agreed and funded package.

 With the end of extended support for Windows 7 looming in 2020, trusts are already needing to contemplate entering in to further costly licence agreements that enable them to start mobilising their migration plans to Windows 10.

-The big question…, can Open Source software offer a viable alternative…?
+Can Open Source software offer a viable alternative?